 Audi Club SoCal is proud of its affiliation with the Motorsport Safety Foundation.
 Our club’s internal instructor training program is MSF Level II certified.

-If you are interested in attending a Level II clinic but are not an Audi Club SoCal member, visit www.motorsport-safety.org/certified to find a commercial provider of the MSF Level II instructor training program near you.
-In California, we recommend you contact Hooked on Driving to see if they have a clinic in your area.
+If you are interested in attending a MSF Level II clinic but are not an Audi Club SoCal participant, visit www.motorsport-safety.org/certified to find a commercial provider of the MSF Level II instructor training program near you.
+Audi Club SoCal sponsor Hooked on Driving conducts MSF-approved instructor clinics throughout their many regions.